 To the Human Rights Council at its 41st session

-With 2019 marking the 25th anniversary of the creation of the mandate of the Special Rapporteur on violence against women, its causes and consequences, as well as the 40th anniversary of the establishment of the Committee on the Elimination of Discrimination against Women (CEDAW).
+The year 2019 marked the 25th anniversary of the creation of the mandate of the Special Rapporteur on violence against women, its causes and consequences, as well as the 40th anniversary of the establishment of the Committee on the Elimination of Discrimination against Women (CEDAW).

-It is within this context that the Special Rapporteur on violence against women, its causes and consequences, Ms. Dubravka Simonovic, considers that this is a key moment in time to reflect on the challenges now facing women in attaining their rights, and to analyse the adequacy of the international legal framework on violence against women with a view to ascertaining how her mandate can address these challenges going forward.
+It is within this context that the Special Rapporteur considered 2019 a key moment in time to reflect on the challenges facing women in attaining their rights.
+She wished to analyze the adequacy of the international legal framework on violence against women.
+She also wanted to look at how her mandate could address these challenges going forward.

 Regional mechanisms and academic institutions